W6lfabi/W6lfabi/README.md

+# W6lfAbi

-- 👋 Hi, I’m @W6lfabi
+- 👋 Hi, I’m Abigél from Hungary
-- 👀 I’m interested in ...
+- 👀 I’m interested in Ballroom dancing and coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html, css and python languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learn of coding
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 W6lfabi/W6lfabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.